BenjaminOyarzun17/ProcessProphet/README.md

 [documentation site](https://benjaminoyarzun17.github.io/ProcessProphet/)

+# Check out our CLI user guide!
+(link to be added in the near future)

 # CLI setup and installation
 We assume you have docker installed in your machine.
 Process prophet does support `CUDA`, however this driver must be configured manually in the `Dockerfile.servercuda`.